ansonScroggins/Ephemeroi/THEORY.md

 - Lens Controller
 - Digit Lock

-This is your "instruction set architecture" for local search.
+This is  "instruction set architecture" for local search.

-It's the same set that appears in your solver logs, your iPhone experiments, and your Ephemeroi design.

 This is now a stable vocabulary.